SimonStJG/rpi-photobooth/README.md

   * The printer has run out of paper
   * Someone has pressed cancel on the printer
   * Probably a wealth of other errors
+* Log to a file rather than stdout
+* Restart on all errors after a certain time

 # Troubleshooting